Skip to main content

 Old Mission Peninsula (OMP) Ride

-This ride is held every Wednesday morning out of East Bay Park in Traverse City and leaves at 9am (10am in early Spring and late Fall).
+This classic northern Michigan ride is held every Wednesday morning out of East Bay Park in Traverse City and leaves at 9am (10am in early Spring and late Fall).
 Depending on your chosen route, this beautiful ride is 22-41 miles long with views of both East Bay and West Bay.
 This is a mostly flat ride with a couple of short climbs on the way out and on the way back.
 This is a very social ride and does break up into smaller groups riding at a comfortable pace for each group.
-Average pace is 14-16 mph.
+Average pace is 14-17 mph.
 This ride is typically listed as a “B” ride.

 Rider-muffin.jpg